songdaopi/grok3_api/README.md

   "grokCookies": ["cookie1", "cookie2"], // a string for a single cookie, or a list of strings for multiple cookies.
   "cookieIndex": 1, // the index of cookie (starting from 1) to request Grok 3 Web API.
 If the index is 0, auto selecting cookies in turn (defalut behaviour).
   "enableSearch": 1, // 1 to enable Web searching, 0 to disable (defalut behaviour).
-  "uploadMessage": 1, // 1 to upload the message as a file (for very long message), 0 to only upload the message if the count of characters is greater than 50,000 (defalut behaviour).
+  "uploadMessage": 1, // 1 to upload the message as a file (for very long message), 0 to only upload the message if the count of characters is greater than the count specified by `-charsLimit` (defalut behaviour).
   "textBeforePrompt": "System: You are a helpful assistant.", // text to add before the user’s message.
 The default text can be viewed by using the `-help` flag.
   "textAfterPrompt": "End of message.", // text to add after the user’s message (default: empty string).
   "keepChat": 1, // 1 to retain this chat conversation, 0 to not retain it (defalut behaviour).